tanumini/starwars-encyclopedia/README.md

 - **React.js**: The frontend is built using React.js for rendering dynamic UI components.
 - **Bootstrap**: Bootstrap is used for styling the frontend, providing a responsive and modern design.
 - **Search UI**: The UI includes a type dropdown, a name input field, a search button, and a results display.
-- **Offline Mode**: The frontend handles switching between online and offline modes, with offline data being displayed when the system is not connected.

 ### Data Flow